 Asthma control may worsen after inhaling certain fragrances, worsening symptoms.
 The most common skin reaction to fragrance is a rash caused by direct contact (contact dermatitis).
 Severe reactions to fragrance can not only encompass all of the above symptoms, but may also become life-threatening.

 Fragrances Rarely Cause Allergic Reactions While people** often assume they are allergic to fragrance, they are usually mistaken**.
 Allergic reactions are typically triggered by organic substances - pollen, food, mold spores, dust mites, animal and cockroach dander, feathers.
 These are capable of inducing white blood cells to make IgE antibody which is what makes them allergic trigger factors.

 Fragrances, in contrast, are usually synthetic chemicals that, generally don't timulate IgE antibody production.
 Thus,** they are not allergens, but irritants.**

 Irritants (which also include smoke, odors, fumes and other chemicals) disrupt the inner surface of the nose, eyes, throat, or lung, but will not cause anaphylaxis.
-There are no allergy skin prick tests available for fragrances.
+There are no allergy skin

 There are exceptions.
 A few chemicals involved with plastics and paints may cause allergic sensitivity (TDI and TMA, specifically).
 Contact dermatitis (often erroneously called "contact allergy") is a delayed immune reaction that DOES NOT involve IgE.